symblai/symbl-docs/management-api/trackers/get-tracker.md

 `502 - Bad Gateway` | The 502 response code specifies that the server failed to acknowledge the request.
 This may happen due to multiple reasons. | Please reach out to support@symbl.ai if it persists even after multiple attempts.
 `504 - Gateway Timeout` | The 504 response code specifies that the server failed to respond within the timeout duration. | Please reach out to support@symbl.ai if it persists even after multiple attempts.

-## Get Tracker
+## Get Tracker by Name

-This API endpoint gets all the Tracker entities against the provided query-params.
-You can get the Tracker entity using the query parameter`name`.
+This API endpoint gets all the Tracker entities against the provided query parameter: `name`.

 :::info
 Currently, the Tracker entities can be consumed in the [Async APIs](/docs/async-api/introduction) only.
 Support for the other APIs will be available soon.